 Cloud providers such as Amazon, Google, Microsoft, and others are poised to help the industry shift from legacy operations and hardware that can be both expensive and limiting on data initiatives.
 However, the market has also been overrun with excessive noise about similar services and naming conventions.

 What organizations need is a clearly defined plan and established expectations across teams that can help transition users and use cases pragmatically.
-With this method, companies can avoid unexpected costs while showing clear evidence of benefits or opportunities received against the spend.
+With this method, companies can avoid unexpected costs while showing clear evidence of benefits or opportunities received against the spending.

 While there is definitely room for multiple infrastructures (on-premises, hybrid, and cloud-only), building a data lake is a fundamentally different challenge in the cloud.
 Separating storage from compute tends to be one of the largest leaps for organizations when moving to a cloud data platform.
 When it comes to managing costs, billing on cloud services is almost entirely on-demand and usage-based.
 Companies also need to think about their users and the level of both data and tool access they need to have.

 Operationalizing the Data Lake

 To help data and platform leaders, both beginner and expert, we have collaborated with O’Reilly Media to bring to you the “Operationalizing the Data Lake” book.
 This comprehensive piece is authored by big data evangelists Jon King and Holden Ackerman and includes over a dozen contributors from every department and role in a data team — from users like data scientists and analysts to platform and security engineers.

 As Jon King writes: